schenk/responsive-flickr-gallery/readme.txt

 * Compatible with WordPress plugin guidelines
 * Monetize your Flickr galleries: Optional support for responsive Google AdSense.
 To opt-on to use AdSense you have to enter your publisher ID
 * Donations welcome by Bitcoin 1LY77g2LpxX6QC3xu9EUEponwKgvZfvFWb, Litecoin LMYPtmBS2fP6pa12iUT2szYkWDR36KNmRv or PayPal
 * A license key is mandatory for businesses and commercial sites.
-For personal blogs the license is optional and unlocks the pro features
+For personal blogs the license is optional
-* A license key unlocks [PRO] features.
+* A license key enables [PRO] features.
+Simply enter your key.
 No new installation required
+* [PRO] You are allowed to use this plugin on commercial sites and for business with a valid license.
 * [PRO] Monetize your Flickr galleries with 100% ad impressions for your publisher ID

 ###Example: